 Please don’t hesitate to reach out to us directly.
-You can reach Danielle Hicks, our Director of Patient Services and Programs, at 650-670-4065.
-If you prefer email, her email address is email@example.com.
+You can reach our Patient Services Team at 650-598-2857.
+If you prefer email please write to [email protected].

-If you can’t make it to our Lung Cancer Living Room – Bring Hope Home – A Patient Education and Support Series location, you can join us via Livestream remotely from home.
-Click here to view the USTREAM Lung Cancer Living Room – Bring Hope Home – A Patient Education and Support Series.
+If you can’t make it to our Lung Cancer Living Room – Bring Hope Home – A Patient Education and Support Series location, you can join us via live stream remotely from home.
+Click here to go to the YouTube channel where you can watch remotely.

 Our comprehensive Patient Handbook, “Navigating Lung Cancer, 360 Degrees of Hope,” is packed with valuable information.
 It’s the first resource of it’s kind for Lung Cancer and you can download it here.

 There is much more to learn by navigating our website or visiting us in person at 1100 Industrial Rd. #1, San Carlos, CA 94070.
 We want you to come to ALCF for support, conversation, connection and for immediate access to knowledgeable, experienced professionals and people like you who understand the difficulties of living with Lung Cancer.
 We want to talk to YOU!